Reclaim is now part of Dropbox, driving the future of productivity at work together

 • Your data shouldn’t be accessed by anyone else without your consent, and you should never have to provide more data than the minimum necessary to provide value to you.

-SOC2, GDPR, CCPA & Privacy Shield Certified
+SOC2, GDPR, CCPA & Data Privacy Framework Certified

 Commonly-asked questions